alex-hjk/CE4153-BlockchainTechnology-2020/README.md

     - Set a name for *Workspace Name*.
     - Under *Truffle Projects*, drag and drop the ```truffle-config.js``` file located in the *decentralised-domain-registrar* folder into the box.
     - Add project.
-- Compile and migrate contracts
+- Compile and deploy contracts
     ```
     cd decentralised-domain-registrar   // enter main project folder
     npm install                         // install dependencies
     truffle compile                     // compile contracts using Truffle
-    truffle migrate                     // migrate contracts using Truffle
+    truffle migrate                     // deploy contracts using Truffle
     ```
+- Update contract addresses
+    - Obtain the deployed Registrar and Bidder addresses from the *Contracts* tab in Ganache.
+    - Copy and paste each address into `RegistrarAddress` and `BidderAddress` respectively in `webapp/domainRegistrar.js`, replacing previous values.

 - Set up application front-end
     ```
     cd webapp       // enter front-end folder